TheBarret/Xconf/README.md

 # Xconf
-A versatile config reader and parser

-Project: Xconf
+- Project: Xconf

 Library for parsing a config file with strong typed values and keeps track of modifications if changed externally

-Config format:
+- Config format:

 {key}       :{type}   : {value};